 Meditation in Yoga

-Many people nowadays think that meditation is about emptying your mind.
-In yoga it is a bit different: it means filling your mind so completely with something that is good for us, something nourishing, that there is no room for anything else.
+Meditation is a very broad term.
+It can be said to be a practice which quietens your usual chattering mind, so that you can reside more in your heart space, in your trie self, which is deeper than your mind.
+For some traditions, it is emptying the mind, or just watching it.
+In Patanjali’s yoga it is a bit different: it means filling the mind so completely with something that is good and nourishing, something that we have chosen to fill it with, that there is no room for anything else.
 But it also recognises that most of us cannot just do that whenever we want, and that we need help to get to that state.

 It is one of the subtlest of yoga’s different practices, and the most powerful, as, when you fill your mind with the same thing regularly, its qualities gradually become part of you.

 It is of course very important that the ‘something good’ IS something that is helpful for you, and the subject for meditation can therefore change throughout your life.
-To bring meditation fully into your life, it is best to consult with a teacher who knows what they are talking about, and who practises regularly themselves.
+To bring meditation fully into your life, it is best to consult with a teacher who is experienced, and who practises regularly themselves.

-However, it can also be very helpful to have ‘one-off’ sessions, like my regular Thursday online meditations.
+However, it can also be very helpful to have ‘one-off’ sessions, like my regular Thursday online meditations on Zoom.

-These meditative practices are suitable for anyone who needs to slow down a little, especially for people who need some time for rest.
-They can be done lying or sitting and usually use the mind, the voice, the breath and the body just a little.
+These sessions are both meditative and very relaxing, and indeed many participants like to lie down for them, on a bed or on the floor.
+They are suitable for anyone who needs to slow down a little, especially for people who need some time for rest.
+They can be done lying or sitting and usually use the mind, the voice, and the breath.

 If the timing doesn’t work for you, I usually manage to record the sessions and send the audio to people.